Champitoad/coq-actema/README.md

 - When changing the dependencies (in dune-project) run :
   $ opam install . --deps-only --with-test --with-doc

-  If this doesn't do anything, try commiting (git commit) your local changes first.

 # Troubleshooting

+- If you get opam errors when creating the switch, try commiting (git commit) your changes, then run :
+  $ opam clean
+  $ opam install .

 - If you get an error :
     Dynlink error: execution of module initializers in the shared library failed: ...